Exopy/exopy/docs/source/dev_guide/measure.rst

 -----

-Tools allow to customize what happens before and after the execution of the task hierarchy when a task is run, they can also be used to report to the user the progress of the measure.
+Tools allow to customize what happens before and after the execution of the task hierarchy when a measure is run, they can also be used to report the progress of the measure to the user.

 .. note::